epinio/docs/docs/howtos/create_custom_appcharts.md

 Since Epinio version 1.0+, other kinds of controllers, for example `StatefulSet`, are supported.

-However, even when changing controllers it is important to keep the `Pod` annotations and labels the same as for the standard chart, so that Epinio's server can still locate and use them properly.
+However, even when changing controllers, it is important to keep the `Pod` annotations and labels the same as for the standard chart.
+This allows Epinio's server to locate the required resources and use them properly.

 As examples: